Metal Fabrication/Shipfitter Apprentice

 As an Apprentice, you will help fabricate parts for shipbuilding while ensuring that you are compliant with the Seaspan’s health, safety, and environmental standards.
 Support and direction will be provided through Chargehands, Journeypersons, Supervisors and Mentors.
 The primary goal of this position is to achieve excellence in all facets of the position which will allow you to succeed in further schooling and qualify to progress as a second year Fitter Apprentice once all requirements are met.
 Fitter Apprentices who uphold Seaspan’s Core Values and demonstrate initiative, enthusiasm and a willingness to learn will be successful in this role.

 - Lay out and fabricate metal structural parts, such as plates, bulkheads, and frames, and braces them in position within hull of ship for riveting or welding; lays out position of parts on metal, working from blueprints or templates and using scribe and hand tools.

 - Locate and mark reference lines, such as center, buttock, and frame lines.

 - Align parts in relation to each other, using jacks, turnbuckles, clips, wedges, and mauls.

-- Mark location of holes to be drilled and install temporary fasteners to hold parts in place for welding or riveting.
+- Mark location of holes to be drilled and installs temporary fasteners to hold part in place for welding or riveting.